 As taxpayer dollars go to buying newer and nicer tools of death, these older tools of death need a new home.

 Conveniently enough, the government had a program in place since 1997, which allowed for the old tools of war to come home and be used against the American people.
 It was called the 1033 program.
-Even though Obama ended this program in 2015, his champion of the police state successor just turned this program back on, paving the way for the creation of a standing army that our forefathers warned us about.

 All of this military gear, we are told, is to keep us safe.